artela-network/artela-docs/docs/develop/guides/verify-aspect/index.md

 the [deploy-aspect command](/develop/reference/aspect-tool/deploy-aspect) documentation.
 :::

-## 4. Bind the Smart Contract and Aspect
+## 4. Bind the smart contract with the Aspect.

 Deploying the Aspect doesn't automatically activate it.
 To make it functional, bind it to a smart contract: